Mindjet/News_csdn/README.md

 ####Functions

-	<strong>XListView</strong>: provides the pull-to-refresh and pull-to-loadmore function.
+**XListView**: provides the pull-to-refresh and pull-to-loadmore function.
-	<strong>ViewPagerIndicator</strong>: an rubost plugin to provide smooth switch from fragment to fragment.
+**ViewPagerIndicator**: an rubost plugin to provide smooth switch from fragment to fragment.

-	<strong>UrlUtil</strong>: return the url according to the news type.
+**UrlUtil**: return the url according to the news type.
-	<strong>DataUtil</strong>: use url to fetch html code and decode the news which consists of title, content, image link, link, date, news type.
+**DataUtil**: use url to fetch html code and decode the news which consists of title, content, image link, link, date, news type.
-	<strong>AsyncTask</strong>: create working threads to access csdn.net and fetch data.
+**AsyncTask**: create working threads to access csdn.net and fetch data.

-	<strong>NewsItemDao</strong>: provide methods to add/delete/search/update items to dababase.
+**NewsItemDao**: provide methods to add/delete/search/update items to dababase.

-	<strong>TabAdapter</strong>: attach fragments to the ViewPagerIndicator.
+**TabAdapter**: attach fragments to the ViewPagerIndicator.
-	<strong>NewsItemAdapter</strong>: attach NewsItem to the XListView.
+**NewsItemAdapter**: attach NewsItem to the XListView.
-	<strong>NewsDetailAdapter</strong>: attach NewsDetailPart to the XListView in DetailActivity.
+**NewsDetailAdapter**: attach NewsDetailPart to the XListView in DetailActivity.

-	<strong>NewsItem</strong>: store the title, content, image link, link, date, news type of news.
+**NewsItem**: store the title, content, image link, link, date, news type of news.
-	<strong>NewsDetailPart</strong>: store the title, content, image link of every paragrah.
+**NewsDetailPart**: store the title, content, image link of every paragrah.